-- In developing the adjustments to the statutory contributions in future years, the following was assumed: - Liabilities and cash flows are net of expected retiree contributions and any implicit subsidies attributable to coverage while participating in KEHP. - A 0% active member growth rate was assumed for the purposes of developing estimates for new entrants (membership dates beyond June 30, 2016).
+- In developing the adjustments to the statutory contributions in future years, the following was assumed: - Liabilities and cash flows are net of expected retiree contributions and any implicit subsidies attributable to coverage while participating in KEHP. - For the purposes of developing estimates for new entrants, active headcounts were assumed to remain flat for all future years.